JoeSuber/OpenCV-Max-Build-Package-/README.md

 --- If playing with video drivers, be ready to loose everything on the partition ---

---- Some Concepts - GRUB - fstab - sudo nano - ctrl-alt-f1 / ctrl-alt-f7 - service lightdm stop
+--- Some Concepts: GRUB - fstab - sudo nano - ctrl-alt-f1 / ctrl-alt-f7 - service lightdm stop

     -- it is nice to have a way to 'put it back like it was.' consider this: http://www.fsarchiver.org/QuickStart